-Southern yellow-billed hornbills (Tockus leucomelas), feeding on insects in elephant dung, Kruger National Park, South Africa.
-Hornbills are described in detail on the page Animals: Hornbills.
+Southern yellow-billed hornbills (Tockus leucomelas), feeding on insects in elephant dung, Kruger National Park, South Africa. – Many other species of hornbill are described on the page Animals: Hornbills.
 (Photo copyright © by Kaj Halberg)

 In Ancient Egypt, Khepri was a solar deity, connected with the dung beetle, or scarab beetle (Scarabaeus sacer), which was sacred, because these beetles roll balls of dung across the ground – an act that the Egyptians saw as a symbol of the forces, which move the sun across the sky.
 Dung beetles became very popular as amulets and impression seals, called scarab, and they were often depicted on temples, graves etc.

 In Africa, dung beetles are very common, often seen on various types of dung, which they form into balls, rolling them away to bury them and lay eggs in them.